- Everything you need to get started with waterbath canning (fruits,pickles, jams, jellies, salsa, sauces and tomatoes)

 is fine to use small lemons and less attractive varieties, as long as they

 are firm and unspoiled!
-As noted in teh ingredients section, you can use
+As noted in the ingredients section, you can use

 bottled or even frozen juice instead.